IllumiDesk/docker-stacks/README.md

 [![Build Status](https://travis-ci.com/IllumiDesk/docker-stacks.svg?branch=main)](https://travis-ci.com/IllumiDesk/docker-stacks)

-# IllumiDesk docker-stacks
+# IllumiDesk Docker Stacks

 Dockerfiles and related assets for IllumiDesk's workspace images.
+The purpose of this repo is to provide a template repo for IllumiDesk customer-centric images.
+To create a new customer-centric repo, click on the Use this Template button and confirm the repo name.

 ## Pre Requisits